guettli/programming-guidelines/README.md

 fdisk, pvdisplay, vgdisplay, lvdisplay, dpkg/rpm package list, postgres config.

-Does it make sense to add the output of df into /etc/etckeeper/extra/ ?
+Does it make sense to add the output of df into /etc/etckeeper/extra/?

-I think it makes no sense, since this changes daily.
+I think it makes no sense since this changes daily.
 If no change was made to the configuration, then there should be no commit in /etc/.git.

 ### If you do coding to implement backup ...